prashantp2524/texteditor/README.md

 # texteditor
 this is a texteditor application .
-I have used react js In this application
+I have used react js,bootstrap In this application